 Image source: Childhood101

-Use mini bells, Christmas baubles which incidentally children just love hanging on trees and plants, even wispy bits of material which blow in the breeze.
+Use mini bells, and Christmas baubles which incidentally children just love hanging on trees and plants, even wispy bits of material which blow in the breeze.
 You don’t need a head for heights as this one is for toddlers and the idea is they make their way along the course without touching anything – it’s endless fun and they will want to do it again and again

 Climb, balance and throw